Nebraska Supreme Court dismisses suit from death-row inmates

 LINCOLN, Neb.
-(AP) — The Nebraska Supreme Court has ruled that the state’s temporary repeal of the death penalty didn’t invalidate the sentences of the death-row inmates who were awaiting execution at the time.
+(AP) — The Nebraska Supreme Court has dismissed a lawsuit filed by eight death-row inmates who argued that their sentences were invalidated by the state’s temporary repeal of capital punishment in 2015.

-The court upheld a lower court’s decision Friday to dismiss the lawsuit filed by eight death-row inmates.
-The inmates argued that the Legislature’s 2015 vote to abolish the death penalty effectively reduced their sentences to life in prison, even though a petition drive suspended the repeal law before it could go into effect.
+The court on Friday denied the inmates’ request for a declaration that their sentences were invalid.
+But the court left open the possibility that the inmates could raise similar arguments when challenging their convictions individually.

-The petition drive placed the issue before voters, who reinstated capital punishment in 2016.
+The inmates argued that the Legislature’s 2015 vote to abolish the death penalty effectively reduced their sentences to life in prison.
+A petition drive suspended the repeal before it could go into effect.
+Voters reinstated capital punishment in 2016.

-The lawsuit also contended that the petition drive was invalid because Gov. Pete Ricketts helped finance it, which the inmates said violated constitutional separation of powers.
-The court rejected the argument.
+The American Civil Liberties Union of Nebraska is representing the inmates.
+It says it will continue to challenge the sentences.

 Most Read Nation & World Stories